shivamdevs/Documentations/README.md

 # Documentations

-A documentational website for all projects.
+A documentation website for all projects.